Mum of autistic boy, 2, criticises Northampton General Hospital for 'failing' her son and 700 other children

 GoFundMe page set up to help give Northampton mother with MND better quality of life and 'one last' family holiday

-According to NGH, there are currently about 700 patients on its autism spectrum disorder waiting list and they are being seen in referral date order for their assessments.

 Emma said: "NGH is failing our children.
 There is no support.
-How can they not have a paediatrician or appoint someone?
-They knew their paediatrician was leaving so why haven't they replaced them?
 All of our children are now having their appointments backlogged.

 "NGH has a duty of care to my children.
 The NHS is failing our children.
 The NGH trust is failing our children.
 If they haven't got a pediatrician there why can't they send us to Kettering or Milton Keynes or Daventry?"

-Note: EDITOR’S NOTE: An earlier version of this articles stated that there were zero paediatricians at Northampton General Hospital.
-This was incorrect and the article has been amended.
-We apologise for the error and for any upset caused.